 Fire Extinguishers & Equipment FAQs

-It depends on the circumstances.
-View our fire extinguisher types
+The type of extinguisher will depend on the location and circumstances.
+View our fire extinguisher types guide

-The best extinguisher for gas barbecues is dry water mist
+The best extinguisher for gas barbecues is water mist

 which is totally non-toxic and fights all types of fires.
-It also creates a safe cloud between the user and the fire and cannot harm children if used mischievously.
+It also creates a safe cloud of mist between the user and the fire and cannot harm children if used mischievously.

 All our Gloria